redhat-developer-adoption-emea/cloud-native-guides/node-karma-complex-pipeline.md

-## Creating Custom Jenkins Slave Pods
+## Creating karma-ready Jenkins Slave Pods

 This lab is a spin-off of s set of labs regarding CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).